 What are the chances of getting a job?

-Opportunities best in Auckland and Wellington
+Most train driver work is in Auckland and Wellington

-Only two employers for train drivers
+Two employers of train drivers

-Train drivers work for one of two employers:
+Train drivers work for:

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)